 Northampton Council Homes

-Composite list of children's establishments run (at some time in their history) by Northampton Council.
+Children's establishments run at some time in their history by Northampton Council.

 - Rawlings Nursery, 15 The Avenue, Dallington